 Startups often approach us with some hand-wringing.
 They’ve built solid products and are now attractive acquisition targets.
 Interested acquirers are ready to begin due diligence, yet company founders are nervous.
+And it's because they have no visibility of their SaaS exposure - and an IPO or M&A are imminent.

 It’s understandable: the frenzied pace of early-stage company life meant that financial processes and expense management practices took a backseat to sales and engineering.
 But now, an acquirer is sniffing around.
 Their engagement process requires that they explore spend, assess internal system organization and weigh the complexities of integrating a target company that owns a variety of systems and software.